Gloria Yang

 Launching a Time-Sensitive Product Within a Consultation-Driven System

-The project was delivered within a one-week timeline and built entirely within Wix, requiring careful use of existing capabilities.
-As a digital health-focused company, the experience also needed to remain clear and informative while adhering to compliance constraints.
+The project was delivered within a one-week timeline and built entirely within Wix, requiring careful use of existing platform capabilities and design patterns while remaining clear, trustworthy, and compliant within a digital health environment.

 Problem